Make Mine Mink: Plot

 When they catch a burglar hiding under Pinkie's bed, they agree to let him go on condition that he direct them to a fence.
 Dame Beatrice goes to make contact with the fence, only to discover, to her chagrin, that it is her own nephew Freddie.
 The £550 he pays her goes to an orphanage in dire straits.
 The quartet then go on a burglary spree.
 Their amateurish escapades become widely reported in the newspapers, one of which calls them "superannuated Beatniks".
 On more than one occasion, they narrowly evade capture.

 Then Lily discovers what they are doing.
 Horrified, she explains how lucky they are not to be behind bars and makes them promise to stop their criminal activities.
 However, when Dame Beatrice receives an urgent request for money for a children's home, they decide to pull off one last job.
 The Major plans a raid on a high-tone, but illegal gambling party.
 Dame Beatrice pretends to be a gambler, while the rest of the group dress up as police officers.
 They stage a phoney raid of the premises, planning to make away with all the fur coats in the cloakroom, but a real police raid minutes later tests their mettle.
 They manage to escape with a few furs.

 Lily confronts them when she sees the new furs.
 When Inspector Pape from Scotland Yard turns up, they expect to be arrested.
 However, they are relieved to discover the inspector has come round regarding a fur reported stolen from Nan (by Pinkie, as it turns out).
 Once the inspector departs, a furious Lily extracts a promise to stop stealing furs.

 Then another plea reaches Dame Beatrice for a sorely needed charitable donation.
-She reminds her partners in crime that they promised not to steal furs only.
-When Lily and Jim go to see the Crown Jewels, as they are leaving, Lily thinks the four Beefeaters heading into the chamber holding the jewellery look familiar, then dismisses the fantastic idea.
+She reminds her partners in crime that their only vow was not to steal furs.
+Lily and Jim go to see the Crown Jewels, and as they are leaving, Lily thinks the four Beefeaters heading into the chamber holding the jewellery look familiar, then dismisses the fantastic idea.
 However, her instincts are correct.